Blind Shaft: Ban in China

 Blind Shaft has not been approved for release in China.
 The Economist noted how "directors are eager to comment on the rapid changes in Chinese society.
 But films such as Li Yang's Blind Shaft (a bleak, compelling picture about life in China's illegal coal mines)... were not shown to local audiences even though they had been acclaimed abroad."

 The director has stated that although he is not sure exactly why the film was banned in China, he believes the film's content has "no political stigma" attached to it, noting that the novel received China's highest literary award, the Lao She Literary Prize.

-Discussing the film's themes, Li emphasizes the universal, human elements:
+Discussing the film's themes, Li emphasizes the universal, humane elements:

 Economic disparity is a common problem of all humanity.
 Man’s desire for money and other attractions is boundless and this is how he loses his humanity.
 My film is set in China but the story could have occurred in Germany, the US or in Australia.
 I made it in China simply because I am Chinese and familiar with the country.
 The basic theme is universal.